Sydney Josland: Early life and education

 Born in Christchurch in 1904, Josland was the eldest son of Frederick Josland and Mary Amelia Kerr.
 He attended West Christchurch District High School.
 An uncle, Robert Kerr, had made a fortune in South Africa after the Boer War and had retired to Geneva in Switzerland where he invested money into Dr Henri Spahlinger's work on a vaccine for Tuberculosis.
 Kerr had wanted Josland to study law and had offered to finance his studies.
-The offer never came through, however, as Kerr died of malarial fever in Geneva on 7 April 1923, aged forty-seven.
+The offer never came through, however, as Kerr died of malarial fever in Geneva on 7 April 1923, aged 46.
 Perhaps influenced by his uncle's early death, Josland commenced studying towards a medical degree at the University of Otago in Dunedin.
-He did not finish the degree, due to financial constraints, but gained a Certificate of Proficiency in Bacteriology and Clinical Pathology from the University in 1926.
-He married Elsie Naviro Railton in Dunedin on 20 December 1927 and they had a son.
+He did not finish the degree, due to financial constraints, but gained a Certificate of Proficiency in bacteriology and clinical pathology from the university in 1926.
+Josland married Elsie Naviro Railton at a wedding officiated by the Reverend Alfred Button at St. Peters Church in Dunedin on 20 December 1927 and they had a son.
 Josland completed a Bachelor of Music degree from the University of Otago in 1935 and a Bachelor of Arts degree from Victoria University of Wellington in 1950.